Judy Shepard: Activism

 As of 2009, she is still board president of the foundation, and as a result she travels across the United States speaking to different audiences.
 In 2009, she published a memoir, The Meaning of Matthew about how her family dealt with his murder, the subsequent court cases, the media coverage, and their work to advance civil rights over the last decade.

 In May 2009, Shepard met with President Barack Obama, where he promised her he would help pass the Matthew Shepard Act.
 There was a controversy when the act was being debated in the House of Representatives, and while Judy Shepard was in the audience, Representative Virginia Foxx, R-N.C., called the allegation that the murder of Matthew Shepard was because of his homosexuality a hoax; later she apologized for this statement.

 On October 11, 2009, she addressed a rally for LGBT rights in the United States Capitol, at the National Equality March, saying "I'm here today because I lost my son to hate....
 No one has the right to tell my son whether or not he can work anywhere.
-Whether or not he can live wherever he wants to live and whether or not he can be with the one person he loves -- no one has that right.
+Whether or not he can live wherever he wants to live and whether or not he can be with the one person he loves—no one has that right.
 We are all Americans.
 We are all equal Americans, gay, straight or whatever" On the Saturday night before, President Obama addressed the Human Rights Campaign in the Capitol and mentioned his promise to Judy Shepard in the Oval Office, in his reassertion of his commitment to pass legislation important to the LGBT community.

 On October 22, 2009, the United States Congress passed the Matthew Shepard and James Byrd, Jr. Hate Crimes Prevention Act, and on October 28, 2009, President Obama signed the legislation into law.

 Judy and her husband Dennis announced Wyoming's votes in the roll call at the 2020 Democratic National Convention.

 Awards and honors

 In 2009, Judy Shepard received the Black Tie Dinner Elizabeth Birch Equality Award.
-The award was presented to Ms. Shepard by Elizabeth Birch, herself, on October 3, 2009 in Dallas, Texas.
+The award was presented to Ms. Shepard by Elizabeth Birch, herself, on October 3, 2009, in Dallas, Texas.
 The Birch Award is presented each year at the Black Tie Dinner to someone who has made a significant impact nationally on the fight for LGBT equality, and is named in honor of former Human Rights Campaign Executive Director Elizabeth Birch.

 On Monday, February 15, 2010; Heritage of Pride, the producers of the annual LGBT Pride March down 5th Avenue in New York City announced that Judy Shepard has been selected as a grand marshal for the March along with Lt.
 Dan Choi previously announced.

+On May 3, 2024, she was awarded the Presidential Medal of Freedom by President Joe Biden.